 Zuul drives continuous integration, delivery and deployment systems with a focus on project gating and interrelated projects.
 In a series of interviews, Superuser asks users about why they chose it and how they’re using it.

-The OpenStack Foundation has been using Zuul for about six years now.
-Here Superuser talks to Clark Boylan, infrastructure engineer at the OSF, and Doug Hellman, developer, editor, author and veteran OSF community member, about the origin story of Zuul.
+OpenStack has been using Zuul for about six years now.
+Here Superuser talks to Clark Boylan, infrastructure engineer at the OSF, and Doug Hellman, developer, editor, author and veteran OpenStack community member, about the origin story of Zuul.

 How would you describe the days before Zuul?